stoqs/stoqs/docker/README.md

 **WIP**

+Status in short:

+- STOQS GUI running and exposed on host: http://localhost:8000/ (with empty Campaigns table at the moment)

-# Some TODOs/comments/questions
+# Some comments/questions/TODOs

 - `yum -y groups install "GNOME Desktop"` - perhaps unneeded?
-- seems like most of setup.sh (with the `production` argument) could actually be put in the base image:
-  - `export LD_PRELOAD=/usr/lib64/libgdal.so.1`
+- base image:
+  - for now _installing_ nginx (as opposed to _extending_ some image) due to the whole needed provisioning.
+  - includes basically what `setup.sh production` does, that is:
+    - pip3.6 install -r requirements/production.txt
     - Basemap installation
     - natgrid installation
-- base image:
-  - for now _installing_ nginx (as opposed to _extending_ some image) due to the whole needed provisioning.
 - stoqs image:
-  - volume mappings?
-  - environment variables?
-- No really need to create any python virtualenv because the enviroment is already containerized
+  - Note: no python virtualenv used as the environment is already containerized
+  - TODO: any volume mappings?
+  - TODO: any additional environment variables?

 ## General approach